 For example, if Ruby is installed in "

 PATH line my look like:

-If you're using RVM, read about using RVM and cron in production.
+If you're using RVM, read about using RVM and Cron.

 I'm still having problems running Scout through cron.

 Here are a few tips for debugging Scout in the crontab file.
 We can tell Scout to log to a file:

 Using the -v option tells it to be verbose.
 Using the -l debug option tells it to use the debugging log level.

 For more help on cron and the crontab file, see this Unix Crontab Reference.